My Best and Worst Blogs

 Fan favorite:

 This blog asks a simple question.
 Would science fiction change if aliens arrived?
-I have not seen anybody ask this fundamental question before.
-Several people read this blog, and I got many great comments.
+To my knowledge, nobody else has asked this question before.
+So, I received many comments about the topic.

 Most read:

-I wrote about creating the sex scenes for my second book.
-Sex sells and blogs are no different.
-This blog got the highest number of people who read it.
-No comments, though.
-Hmm.
+I wrote a blog about how I wrote a sex scene.
+Sex sells, and blogs are no different.
+Thus, this blog got the highest number of reads.

-Since I began blogging, I rejected many topics.
-Some topics I felt would not be entertaining, and others were too short.
-Another problem is that I have to keep remembering that not everybody has read my book.
-So, I cannot take a thorough analysis of what happened in chapter three.
+Since I began blogging, I have rejected many topics.
+Some I felt would not be entertaining, and others were too short.
+Another problem is that I must remember that not everyone has read my book.
+Meaning that there are many topics I want to discuss, but they would be out of context.

-In future blogs, I want to explore motivation and the essence of the story.
-I also want to provide more information about my book’s content, so I might entice potential blog readers to click “buy it now.”
+What is the future?
+I want to explore motivation and the essence of the story.
+I also want to provide more information about my book’s content so I might entice potential blog readers to click “buy it now.”

 On that same note, you can do that right now.